testcontainers/testcontainers-site/content/cloud/docs.md

 2. Obtain Docker daemon location from the environment variable `DOCKER_HOST`
 3. Fall back to trying the default Docker locations for the current operating system

-Testcontainers Cloud Agent, both Desktop and CI, configures its own location in the `~/.testcontainers.properties` file, which makes the tests automatically prefer it, unless the user explicitly defined a `DOCKER_HOST` environment variable.
+Testcontainers Cloud Agent, both Desktop and CI, configures its own location in the `~/.testcontainers.properties` file, which makes the tests automatically prefer it.

 You can also configure individual projects not to consider the configuration in the `~/.testcontainers.properties` file.